-The vibrancy of the city combined with its strong focus on cultural heritage preservation was an appropriate setting for heritage professionals and the community to collaborate.
-Key questions focussed on managing living heritage as part of sustainable development.
+The vibrancy of the city, combined with its strong focus on cultural heritage preservation, made it an appropriate setting for heritage professionals and the community to collaborate.
+Key questions focused on managing living heritage as part of sustainable development.

 About the Living Heritage Symposium

 Sharon joined a host of internal and local speakers at the Bexar County Courthouse, in downtown San Antonio.
 In deep red sandstone it was designed by J Riely Gordon and opened in 1896.

 The following themes were discussed:

 - Heritage / Social Impact Assessment for Sustainable Development